Clinical Pastoral Education

 For more information about CPE please visit the following links:

-An informational presentation for students who will go on CPE occurs during Fall Semester.
+Students are responsible for finding their own CPE site, with support from the Office of Contextual Education.
+A required informational session occurs during Fall Semester.
 During this presentation the student will have a chance to discover what the typical CPE program looks like, how to apply to CPE sites, an overview of the cost of CPE, and other important information.
-Students are also encouraged to be in contact with the Contextual Education Office through phone or email with any questions regarding CPE.
+Students are also encouraged to be in contact with the Contextual Education Office with any questions regarding CPE.